paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 layout: post
 title: "AI Bots and Robots.txt"
 date: 2025-08-18 00:00:00 -0400

 ---

 There’s been a lot of discussion lately around AI crawlers and bots, which are used to train LLMs and/or fetch content on behalf of their users.
-In the past few weeks I’ve seen blog posts about the amount of traffic from these crawlers, techniques and products to gatekeep content from them, reports of misbehaving crawlers and more.
-Ironically, there's even AI based services to mitigate AI Crawler Bots!
-Given how much interest there is, I thought I’d try and explore some [HTTP Archive](https://httparchive.org/){:target="_blank"} data to see how sites are using robots.txt to state their preferences on AI bot crawling.
+In the past few weeks I’ve seen blog posts about the amount of traffic from these crawlers, techniques and products to control how and what they can crawl, reports of misbehaving crawlers and more.
+Ironically, there's even AI based services to mitigate AI crawler bots!
+Given how much interest there is, I thought I’d try and explore some [HTTP Archive](https://httparchive.org/){:target="_blank"} data to see how sites are using robots.txt to state their preferences on AI crawling.

 **Robots.txt**

-A robots.txt file is a static text file located at the root of an origin, and provides instructions for how bots should interact with a website.
+A robots.txt file is located at the root of an origin, and provides instructions for how bots should interact with a website.
 This practice began in 1994 and quickly became a [de facto standard](https://www.robotstxt.org/robotstxt.html){:target="_blank"}.
 Years later, Google introduced the [Robots Exclusion Protocol](https://datatracker.ietf.org/doc/html/rfc9309){:target="_blank"}, which was standardized in 2022.

 A simple example of a robots.txt directive is below.
 This directive tells a User-Agent with the string `GPTBot` that it is not permitted to crawl the site.